CogentRoleplayCommunity/FogentRoleplay/src/Settings/Fallen/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 A thick layer of dust obscures the flagstone tiles in this gloomy hallway.
 Every ten feet, faux columns decorate the walls, while the double doors at the western end display copper plating that has now turned green with age.
 These doors feature an intricately carved depiction of a sorrowful angel.
 ```

 Concealed in the middle of the corridor is a perilous pit trap, concealed beneath a facade of loose stone tiles supported by breakaway timbers.
 When subjected to a weight of 100 pounds or more, the tiles and timbers collapse.
 Characters scrutinizing the hallway for traps can discern the hidden pit with a successful CL 3 Perception Skill Check.
 Such a check also reveals narrow ledges running along the northern and southern edges of the pit.
-A character attempting to maneuver around the pit by using one of these ledges must successfully complete a CL 2 Acrobatics Skill check.
+A character attempting to maneuver around the pit by using one of these ledges must successfully complete a CL 2 Dexterity Skill check.

-A character who triggers the trap or fails the Acrobatics Skill check while attempting to bypass the pit must make a CL 3 Acrobatics Skill Check to clutch the edge.
+A character who triggers the trap or fails the Dexterity Skill check while attempting to bypass the pit must make a CL 3 Dexterity Skill Check to clutch the edge.
 On a failed save, the character tumbles 20 feet into the pit, enduring a minor bludgeoning injury and landing prone.

 #### Awarding Destiny Points